kosperera/jekyll-otto-theme/README.md

 - `.devcontainer`: for configurations to develop in a containerized environment
 - `.vscode`: for scripts to run the site locally using the editor
 - `_config.yml`: for build and publish settings
-- `_data/wesbite.yml`: website settings, features flags, author, navigation, et al. content related resources that got nothing to do with Jekyll configurations
+- `_data/website.yml`: website settings, features flags, author, navigation, et al. content related resources that got nothing to do with Jekyll configurations

-## Build and run
+## Run from Source

 You want to have followings installed:
 - VS Code editor